London based Powerday counts on Cross Wrap machinery

 For operations that run 24/7

 Powerday has a high capacity and operations that run 24/7.
-The central locations feature a range of transport options which are able to keep RDF moving out on a steady stream of lorries which transfer the material to Ports for onward shipping to Energy From waste plants in Europe and Scandinavia.
+The central locations feature a range of transport options that are able to keep RDF moving out on a steady stream of lorries that transfer the material to Ports for onward shipping to Energy From waste plants in Europe and Scandinavia.

 Focus on the essentials

 Powerday works with Turmec Engineering who has been the recycling solution provider for the company for many years.
-Turmec is responsible for the design, fabrication, installation and ongoing support for all Powerdays operations.
-Turmec designs, builds, finds, recommends and supports the machinery that is used in the RDF production.
-The company’s long expertise and knowhow are key factors when choosing the outsourced machinery and parts.
+Turmec is responsible for the design, fabrication, installation, and ongoing support for all Powerday’s operations.
+Turmec designs, build, find, recommends, and supports the machinery that is used in the RDF production.
+The company’s long expertise and know-how are key factors when choosing outsourced machinery and parts.
 When the whole line is planned and put together carefully with the best machinery available the operating efficiency meets the Powerday standards. – The Cross Wrap machinery has been a key ingredient in many of the projects that Turmec Engineering has carried out thru the years and was the only serious option also for Powerday, Turmec´s technical sales manager Gavin Dunne points out.

-Powerday´s Managing Director Jim Craig emphasizes the ease and smoothness of the operation and high reliability of the machinery when presenting the Cross Wrap CW 2200 bale wrapper paired with Paal channel baler. – This combination of high-quality machinery together with Turmec´s supervision and upkeep has given us the ability to produce high quality, consistent RDF bales for export, Craig explains.
+Powerday´s Managing Director Jim Craig emphasizes the ease and smoothness of the operation and high reliability of the machinery when presenting the Cross Wrap CW 2200 bale wrapper paired with Paal channel baler. – This combination of high-quality machinery together with Turmec´s supervision and upkeep has given us the ability to produce high-quality, consistent RDF bales for export, Craig explains.
 The future looks bright for Powerday as London continues to thrive and they add more capacity to their operations.
-Powerday expect their business to continue to grow supported by Industry leading machinery such as Cross Wrap.
+Powerday expects its business to continue to grow supported by Industry-leading machinery such as Cross Wrap.